-If you decide to go with cloth, and get a full supply, then now is the time to start thinking about what accessories you might want to get to make things simpler.
+If you decide to go with cloth and get a full supply, then now is the time to start thinking about what accessories you might want to get to make things simpler.
 For example, most parents get at least a wet bag or a dry pail to store dirty diapers.
 We cover accessories further below in this article.
-But first, we'd like to give you a more complete backgrounder on cloth systems and the various types you'll find out there.
+But first, we'd like to give some background information on the various types of cloth diapering systems available.

 How Diapering with Cloth Works

 In this next section, we'll try to give you an overview of cloth diapering systems with our recommendations of the easiest ways to go.
 Of course, you don't need to settle for just one system or brand (we spent a year rotating between 15 different brands, but of course that was our job and not something we'd recommend as a hobby).
 The primary motivation to try different brands is in terms of fit, which is key to preventing leakage.
 Our favorite cloth systems are one-size fits all, which in theory eliminates fit from the equation.
 But, babies come in lots of differing sizes, and what works great for one baby may not work as well for yours (or, similarly, what works for you at 3 months may not work as well at 24 months).
 For the pursuit of fit more than any other reason, it may make sense to try a handful of options before you commit to one cloth system.
 That said, we found the top-rated one-size systems such as the Flip and Rumparooz did deliver on the promise of a one-size system, and in our tests on different size and age babies, they did work well within their stated age/weight compatibility range.